 This essay includes many of the most elemental components of a traditional personal statement essay.
 We therefore encourage you to download your free copy of the mbaMission Personal Statement Guide, in which we provide much more in-depth guidance on how to consider and respond to these sorts of questions, along with numerous illustrative examples.
 Please feel free to download your complimentary copy today.

-And for a thorough exploration of the Chicago Booth academic program, unique offerings, social life, and other key characteristics and resources, download your complimentary copy of the mbaMission Insider’s Guide to the University of Chicago Booth School of Business.
+And for a thorough exploration of the Chicago Booth academic program, unique offerings, social life, and other key characteristics and resources, download a free copy of the mbaMission Insider’s Guide to the University of Chicago Booth School of Business.

 Essay 2: Chicago Booth immerses you in a choice-rich environment.
 How have your interests, leadership experiences, and other passions influenced the choices in your life?
 (250 word minimum)